core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 The allocation policy inside the mega-range is "private".
 The URL is that of the present specification.

-The management of the SID blocks of 100 000 SIDs each, 10 such blocks for each mega-range 3nn nnn 000 000, is delegated to the PEN holder for nnn nnx, where x is the sequence number of the SID block in the mega-range.
+The management of the SID blocks of 100 000 SIDs each, 10 such blocks for each mega-range 3nn nnn 000 000, is delegated to the PEN holder for nnn nnx, where x is the sequence number of the SID block in the mega-range (i.e., the PEN holder for nnn nnx controls SID 3nn nnn x00 000 to 3nn nnn x99 999).

 The technical capacity to ensure the sustained operation of the registry for a period of at least 10 years (as required for registries